e-gineering/gitflow-helper-maven-plugin/README.md

  * Enforcing [gitflow](http://nvie.com/posts/a-successful-git-branching-model/) version heuristics in [Maven](http://maven.apache.org/) projects.
  * Coercing Maven to gracefully support the gitflow workflow without imposing complex CI job configurations or complex Maven setups.
     * Setting distributionManagement repositories (for things like [maven-deploy-plugin](https://maven.apache.org/plugins/maven-deploy-plugin/)) based upon the current git branch.
-    * SCM tagging builds for the master branch, using the CI server's repository connection information.
-(Zero Maven scm configuration necessary, or if you prefer it, you can use the &lt;scm&gt; from maven)
+    * SCM tagging builds for the master branch.
+You can use the project SCM definition, or if you omit it, you can resolve the CI server's repository connection information.
+(Zero Maven scm configuration necessary)
     * Promoting existing tested (staged) artifacts for release, rather than re-building the artifacts.
 Eliminates the risk of accidental master merges or commits resulting in untested code being released, and provides digest hash traceability for the history of artifacts.
     * Enabling the decoupling of repository deployment and execution environment delivery based on the current git branch.
  * Automated deployment, promotion, and delivery of projects without the [maven-release-plugin](http://maven.apache.org/maven-release/maven-release-plugin/) or some other [*almost there* solution](https://axelfontaine.com/blog/final-nail.html).
+ * Customizing maven project and system properties based upon the current branch being built.
+This allows test cases to target different execution environments without changing the artifact results.

 # Why would I want to use this?